NatLibFi/ekirjasto-android-core/README.md

 ## Release Process

-**NOTE:**
-The below document needs to updated for E-kirjasto.

 Please see [RELEASING.md](RELEASING.md) for documentation on our release process.

 ## License

 ~~~
 Copyright 2015 The New York Public Library, Astor, Lenox, and Tilden Foundations,
-and The National Library of Finland
+and The National Library of Finland (Kansalliskirjasto)

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use
 this file except in compliance with the License.
 You may obtain a copy of the